Naming characters can be nearly as stressful as naming a newborn.

 I’ve even gotten story ideas from such information.

-I often refer to these to find names of foreign characters.
+I often refer to these to create names of foreign characters.

-I’ll pair the first name of a current government leader in their country with the last name of one of their historical figures, but not one so famous that the reader wonders if he’s related, like François Bonaparte.
+I’ll pair the first name of a current government leader in a country with the last name of one of their historical figures — but not one so famous that the reader wonders if he’s related, like François Bonaparte.